hdcloud/CarND-Advanced-Lane-Lines/writeup_P2.md

 The current solution is not appropriate at this moment, since I observe that the slide window approach has been used only once at the start of the video, and since then it was never invoked.
 I would need to revisit this line validity checking function.

-I would also appreciate if you could provide some valid solution/algorithm in verifying the line validity.
+I would also appreciate if you could also provide some valid solution/algorithm in verifying the line validity.

 Thanks!